Mapyax/FastAPI-Project/README.md

 Messages queue can be accessed by RabbitMQ request.
 #TODO RabbitMQ -> DB for longterm storage
 #TODO TG bot or similar to recieve alerts or request current/all-time metrics data.
-#TODO Wrap everything into docker containers
+#TODO Wrap everything into docker containers | DONE!